vidiptvashist/Comparative-study-between-different-architecture-of-CNN-for-plant-diseases-classfication/README.md

 # Comparative Study Between Different Architecture of CNN for Plant Diseases Classfication
-Developed deep learning model to identify the disease in potato crop after analyzing the images of leaves. have performed a comparative study between 2 different architecture of CNN and compare which of architecture outperform with respect to accuracy parameter In the context of plant disease prediction, a CNN could be trained on a large dataset of potato leaves images, both healthy and diseased, to learn the
+Developed deep learning model to identify the disease in potato crop after analyzing the images of leaves.
+Have performed a comparative study between 2 different architecture of CNN and compare which of architecture outperform with respect to accuracy parameter In the context of plant disease prediction, a CNN could be trained on a large dataset of potato leaves images, both healthy and diseased, to learn the